-The above summary and the content of the Explanatory Memorandum to these Regulations confirm their effect.
+The above summary and the content of the Explanatory Memorandum to these Regulations confirm their effect and the extent to which these Regulations would enact new policy in devolved areas.

-Legal Advisers draw attention to paragraphs 3, 4 and 5 of the above commentary on the statement by the Welsh Government in relation to paragraph 8 of the Memorandum on the European Union (Withdrawal) Bill and the Establishment of Common Frameworks.
+Legal Advisers draw attention to paragraphs 3 and 4 of the above commentary on the statement by the Welsh Government in relation to paragraph 8 of the Memorandum on the European Union (Withdrawal) Bill and the Establishment of Common Frameworks.